Dre Campbell Farm

 11. Diatomaceous Earth

-Diatomaceous earth is processed in a way that causes dehydration in most insects.
-As a result, it works great as a leafminer control remedy.
+Diatomaceous earth is processed so that its particles dehydrate many insects.
+As a result, it works well as a leafminer control remedy.

-Make it into a homemade leaf miner spray or use it in powder form by dusting it on the leaves.
-However, one point to consider is that a shower of rain will mean reapplication.
+You can make it into a homemade leaf-miner spray or use it in powder form by dusting it onto the leaves.
+However, one point to consider is that a rain shower will mean reapplication.

 12. Trap Crops

-Trap crops are grown to lure various pests away from the main plants and crops.
-As such, they are sometimes called ‘sacrificial’ plants.
+Trap crops are grown to lure pests away from your main crops.
+As such, they are sometimes called “sacrificial” plants.

 13. Pruning

 This DIY method works best for trees like citrus.
-Pruning will greatly assist in keeping your plants healthy and enable early detection of any possible infestation.
+Pruning will greatly help keep your plants healthy and enable early detection of potential pest infestations.

 You can then remove and dispose of the infected leaves.
-You may also frequently find these leaf worms on boxwoods.
+These critters may also be found frequently on boxwood.

 14. Vinegar

-A spray made of one part vinegar and three parts water can be used to help deter adult flies from laying eggs.
-Spray it on affected (and those likely to get affected) plant leaves.
+A spray of 1 part vinegar to 3 parts water can also help deter adult flies from laying eggs.
+Spray it on affected (and those likely to be affected) plant leaves.

 15. Baking Soda Spray

-To use baking soda for leaf miners, combine one tablespoon of baking soda with a tablespoon of dish soap in a gallon of water.
+To use baking soda for leaf miners, mix 1 tablespoon of baking soda with 1 tablespoon of dish soap in 1 gallon of water.

 Damage